openkruise/kruise/README.md

 - [UnitedDeployment](./docs/concepts/uniteddeployment/README.md): This controller manages application pods spread in multiple fault domains by using multiple workloads.

-Please see [documents](./docs/README.md) for more technical information.

 The project **roadmap** is actively updated in [here](https://github.com/openkruise/kruise/projects).

-Several [tutorials](./docs/tutorial/README.md) are provided to demonstrate how to use the workload controllers.
-A [video](https://www.youtube.com/watch?v=elB7reZ6eAQ) by [Lachlan Evenson](https://github.com/lachie83) is also provided for demonstrating the controllers.
+This [video](https://www.youtube.com/watch?v=elB7reZ6eAQ) demo by [Lachlan Evenson](https://github.com/lachie83) is great for new users.

 ## Getting started

 ### Check before installation

-You should check the cluster before installation via the command-line with either `curl` or `wget`.
+Kruise requires APIServer to enable features such as `MutatingAdmissionWebhook` admission webhook.
+You can check your cluster qualification before installing Kruise by running one of the following commands locally.
+The script assumes a read/write permission to /tmp and the local
+`Kubectl` is configured to access the target cluster.

 #### via curl